 Robin Gale-Baker, from Sustainable Macleod, discusses the relative merits of organic and non-organic fertilisers.
 This is one of a series of articles she has written about growing techniques (see right hand sidebar).
-She has also written a number of articles about growing vegetables and fruit trees.
+She has also written a number of articles about growing various vegetables, herbs and fruit trees.

 In this article, the word ‘organic’ is used to mean ‘in line with certified organic principles’, with the word ‘non-organic’ being used to mean ‘not in line with certified organic principles’.